Undergraduate Policies and Procedures

 The Dean's List recognizes students whose grades for the fall or spring semester represent the top ten percent of all students within each school who complete 12 or more UT Dallas semester credit hours within that semester.
 These students will be recognized as members of the Dean's List of their respective schools.
 Students without a declared major are eligible for the Office of Undergraduate Education Dean's List.
 Students pursuing a second baccalaureate degree, enrolled as transient and/or non-degree seeking, and graduate students enrolled in undergraduate courses are not eligible for Dean's List.
 Only graded courses contributing to a student's grade point average are included in the calculation of semester credit hours.

 Final exams are integral components of the curriculum for all courses and must be given at the places and times for such exams published by the Office of the Registrar in each semester's official listing of class schedules.
 When a final exam is given in a course, it must be given at the time scheduled by the Office of the Registrar during the final examination period.
 Final exams will not be scheduled during reading days.
 A final exam must not last more than 2 hours and 45 minutes.
 Students for whom three or more final exams are scheduled in one day may petition to take the additional final exams on different days.

-After a final grade has been recorded by the Office of the Registrar, faculty may change grades only to correct a clerical error or replace a grade of "incomplete."
-A faculty initiated change of a final grade requires the written approval of the instructor, the department or program head, Associate Dean of Undergraduate Education, and the School Dean.
-Grade changes must be submitted by the end of the eighth week of the following long semester after the grade was awarded.
-Any grade change initiated after the eighth week of the long semester requires the written approval of the instructor, the department or program head, Associate Dean of Undergraduate Education, the School Dean, and the Dean of Undergraduate Education.
+After a final grade has been recorded by the Office of the Registrar, faculty may change grades only to correct a clerical error, replace a grade of "incomplete", or replace a grade of "NR".
+A faculty initiated change of a final grade requires the written approval of the instructor and the department, program head or Associate Dean, as determined by the school.
+Grade changes must be submitted by the end of the eighth week of the following semester after the grade was awarded.
+Any grade change initiated after the eighth week of the semester requires the written approval of the instructor, the department, program head or Associate Dean, as determined by the school, and the Dean of Undergraduate Education.